Archive for the 'Firearms' Category

 In the 1981 decision in Warren v.
 District of Columbia the D.C.
 Court of Appeals concluded that it is a “fundamental principle of American law that a government and its agents are under no general duty to provide public services, such as police protection, to any individual citizen.”
 In Castle Rock v.
 Gonzales (2005), the Supreme Court declined to expand any requirements for protection and ruled that the police cannot be sued for failure to protect individuals, even when restraining orders were in place.

 Mr. Hubbard knows these decisions, and also knows that even if it was commonly accepted that the police were required to protect individuals, it would be impossible.
 They cannot be there all of the time, and they cannot even promise any particular timely response to your calls.
 The police can literally eat popcorn and watch while a woman is raped, as long as they effect an arrest after the fact.
 They may be fired for failure to follow a department procedure, but they will not be charged with a crime.
-“To protect and serve” is a sweet campaign slogan for Sheriffs who are running for office, but it’s a lie – it’s always a lie – and Mr. Hubbard knows it.
-The police are there for stability operations and security of the government.
+“To protect and serve” is a sweet campaign slogan for Sheriffs who are running for office, but it’s a lie – it’s always a lie … The police are there for stability operations and security of the government.
 Understand that.

 BY Herschel Smith